N9EWO - Dave's Radio News - Shortwave Radio

 with frustrating bugs and issues over it's entire lifetime on the

-before the very limited stock is gone !
+market.
 We are not aware of a Yaesu

 "Micro" replacement HT at the time this text was typed (but I'm not